10 Tips for Better Kitchen Lighting

 9. Less is More – ALWAYS!!

 Try to keep to one main bold piece, maximum two or three pendants over one area.
-From our 41 years’ experience in the field we know that there is no such thing as too much, however, we know that competing hanging fixtures can make a kitchen look cluttered.
+From our 41 years’ experience in the field, powering homes and kitchens in Malta, we know that there is no such thing as too much, however, we know that competing hanging fixtures can make a kitchen look cluttered.
 Should you require more lighting for your work spaces we always suggest track lighting or under cabinet lighting.

 10. Shelf Lighting